 Fructose does not raise blood glucose levels immediately the way glucose does, and is therefore considered low on the glycemic index.
 But that does not mean it’s safe

 Fructose travels to the liver where it gets converted to triglycerides—the fats in the blood that are associated with heart disease.
-Like excess blood glucose, blood triglycerides made from fructose are stored as fat, which increases the size of your fat cells, contributing to weight gain and obesity.
+Like excess blood glucose, blood triglycerides made from fructose are stored

 The excess triglycerides created when you eat fructose increase insulin resistance, thereby boosting insulin production to very high levels, which fosters the development of diabetes.
 Fructose also interferes with the absorption of minerals and impairs the immune system.